View, configure, and scale pods

 PodScheduled

-The pod has been scheduled to a node.
+The pod is scheduled to a node.

 View pod logs